kironroy/book-database/README.md

 Firebase Integration: Do you already have a Firebase project set up, or would you like guidance on creating one?

 Styling Preferences: Do you have a design or theme in mind for the website, or should I suggest a basic layout?

+## Kiron:
+I kept the style of the app basic for now.